Governor administers oath to Justice Shinde Sambhaji Shiwaji as Rajasthan HC CJ | Law-Order

 - India

-Rajasthan Governor Kalraj Mishra administered the oath of justice to Justice Shinde Sambhaji Shiwaji as the new chief justice of the Rajasthan High court here on Tuesday.
+Rajasthan Governor Kalraj Mishra administered the oath of office to Justice Shinde Sambhaji Shivaji as the new chief justice of the Rajasthan High Court here on Tuesday.

 The oath-taking ceremony was held at the Raj Bhavan.

-Justice Shiwaji, who was a judge of the Bombay High Court, was appointed as the chief justice of the Rajasthan High Court on Sunday.
+Justice Shivaji, a judge of the Bombay High Court, was appointed as the chief justice of the Rajasthan High Court on Sunday.

 Chief Minister Ashok Gehlot and others were present at the oath-taking ceremony.